-- coordinating and assigning the involvement of team members, - managing overall team activity, - reporting activity progress to the TIG liaison at least semiannually, - assuring responsible use of AASHTO funding allocated to the team, and - submitting a closeout report at the end of team activity.
+- selecting team members in conjunction with the TIG liaison, - coordinating the development of the proposed marketing plan, - preparing meeting agendas and chairing team meetings, - coordinating and assigning the involvement of team members, - managing overall team activity, - reporting activity progress to the TIG liaison at least semiannually, - · assuring responsible use of AASHTO funding allocated to the team, and - · submitting a closeout report at the end of team activity.

-The chair may also be asked to attend a TIG executive committee meeting at the outset and/or at the closeout of team activities to personally communicate with the committee as a whole.
+The chair may also be asked to attend a TIG executive committee meeting at the outset and/ or at the closeout of team activities to personally communicate with the committee as a whole.